Game Localization Costs (2026): How Much Does It Cost to Localize a Game?

 This is a very rough guideline.
 If your game is heavily reliant on mechanics that change based on language (like text size affecting puzzle solutions), your functional testing costs might be higher.

-5. Management and Consulting
+5. Management and consulting

 For the remaining 3 factors, Project Management, Cultural Consultation, and Regulatory Compliance, the costs can vary a lot from project to project.
 As you can imagine, a Spanish-to-Italian adaptation will be simpler than a launch in a region with strict content rules.